eleanortrollope/sudoku_solver/README.md

-# Suduko solver
+# Sudoku solver
-Add a board and solve a suduko puzzle
+Add a board and solve a Sudoku puzzle